 - Other pieces of home décor

 Not sure how to tell if you have fake wood veneer or real wood products?
 If you didn’t experience sticker shock when buying it, chances are probably good that you have a wood veneer.
 LOL!
+But to be honest, if the wood likes really shiny and somewhat fake, it’s a veneer.

 A lot of home interior paints are now low- or no-VOC, however oil-based products, primers, varnishes, stains, sealers and more can contain high doses of VOCs.